 by Tony Vidler

 I am a professional.
 I am a salesman.
 These two things are not contradictory.
-I sell stuff.
+We all sell stuff.
 It seems like I’m selling my time these days…sometimes a product….sometimes it is just selling concepts and possibilities.
+Mostly it is selling behavioural change & fixing other peoples’ problems though.

 Why do we treat these as contradictions?
 Why do professional services treat the two as an either/or option….you can be one or the other, but not both?

 Part of the problem is simply perception, and the perception of “selling” varies according to who you speak to…and this meme captures the different perceptions pretty well: